 - Have a positive attitude and focus on the things that can be controlled – Henry Ford said, “when everything seems to be going against you, remember that the airplane takes off against the wind, not with it.”

 - Begin with the end in mind – I know what I want.
 I avoid saying it can’t be done, and focus on asking HOW can it be done.
-Our brain is the greatest computer we have at our disposal.
+Our brain is the greatest computer we have at our disposal (although some would say that if Ai is correctly programmed, it will be come much smarter than us).
 Unfortunately, most of us do not use it enough.

 - Learn to be a disruptor, not disruptive – Ask questions.
 Challenge the norm.
 After all, the “norm” is simply what someone once decided to do, and another followed.
 Then another and another followed.
 And before you know it, it became “the norm”.